joellord/k8s-course/README.md

 Docker comes with a virtual machine that will let you run containers in any operating system.
 But it’s interesting to know that they are both 100% equivalent and each command I will be showing here will also work on Podman should you decide to use that alternative instead.

 So, what is a container exactly?
 Well, you can think of a container as a way to package up all of an application, its source code, its configuration and everything else it needs to run into one single package.

+Essentially, imagine one big zip file that would contain your source code or executable along with all the applications required to run it.
+This way, instead of shipping your source code, you are actually shipping your source code along with a web server pre-configured and ready to use.

 Let’s start your first container.